slfnk/vibe-guide-sma/places.md

 - Price: $
 - Location: 20.909361204346773, -100.73867863927983
 - Google Maps: https://maps.app.goo.gl/aPLk8dvb5j8kMtK69
-Good carnitas and good motivation to trek up the hill to see the town from above, next to a popular lookout plaza.
-Funky homestyle ambiance and dirt floor, very sweet owners and staff to handle your needs.
-Consider sampling a lesser known regional sandwich, the crunchy Guacamaya (with carnitas, of course).
+This sleeper hit is good motivation to trek up the hill to see the town from above, next to a popular lookout plaza.
+Funky homestyle ambiance and wooden tables, very sweet owners and staff.
+Consider sampling a lesser known regional sandwich, the crunchy Guacamaya (with added carnitas, of course).

 ---